 Returns true

-after this token.
+after this entity.

 Usage:

-// Result: 'true' if there is a token with ID 'a' after this token. tok_is_before_id('a')
+// Result: 'true' if there is a entity with type 'a' after this entity. ent_is_before_type('a')

 Description: